Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Method

 \subsection{Differentiable Simulation}

-In order to make sure the entire kinematics chain is fully differentiable, we developed a lightweight simulator in Python based on PyTorch Kinematics~\cite{Zhong_PyTorch_Kinematics_2024} and PyTorch3D~\cite{ravi2020pytorch3d}.
-The simulator adopts the same APIs as the SurRoL~\cite{xu2021surrol} \acrshort{dvrk} simulator, and uses the same CAD models ~\cite{kazanzides2014open}.
-The simulator (see Fig.~\ref{fig:simulator}) accepts joint angles and base transforms for both \acrshort{psm} and \acrshort{ecm}.
+We developed a lightweight kinematic simulator in Python based on PyTorch Kinematics~\cite{Zhong_PyTorch_Kinematics_2024} and PyTorch3D~\cite{ravi2020pytorch3d}.
+The simulator adopts the same APIs as the SurRoL~\cite{xu2021surrol} \acrshort{dvrk} simulator, and uses the same CAD models~\cite{kazanzides2014open}.
+The simulator (Fig.~\ref{fig:simulator}a) accepts joint angles and base transforms for both the \acrfull{psm} and the \acrfull{ecm}.
 A hard Phong shader and a soft silhouette shader~\cite{liu2019soft} are used for differentiable endoscopic image rendering.
-To accelerate the large-scale training, we implemented full matrix multiplication and broadcasting operations for the rendering pipeline and the batch computation.
+Relevant computations in the kinematics and rendering pipeline were accelerated with matrix multiplication and broadcasting, and made compatible with batch processing operations.

-This fully differentiable simulator was used to backpropogate gradients of the image loss with respect to the robot kinematics and to our neural network pose correction model.
-The simulator was also used for the training data synthesis.
-The Phong renderer provides fast and reliable tool segmentation ground truth labels for training.
+As shown in Fig.~\ref{fig:simulator}b, the simulated shaft orientation can be obtained from the kinematics chain.
+We obtained a direction orthogonal to the shaft axis and the camera image plane, and used it to offset the shaft centerline by its radius, producing two shaft edge lines.
+We sampled points along these 3D lines and projected them into the image via a fully differentiable camera projection to obtain 2D edge lines.
+We selected six 3D keypoints (Fig.~\ref{fig:simulator}c) on the end-effector (following prior works~\cite{lu2021super,yang2024vision}), and projected them onto the endoscopic image.